umarhassan-mitodl/res.9-003-summer-2015/content/pages/syllabus/_index.md

 This course introduces you to the scientific study of intelligence in brains and machines.
 Through lectures by leading researchers in the field, you learn about the theoretical foundations and computational methods used in intelligence research; empirical methods used in neuroscience and cognitive science to probe the function of neural circuits and emergent behavior; the kinds of questions that can be addressed with computational and empirical methods and how the integration of multiple perspectives can accelerate the pace of intelligence research.
 This foundation is enriched through the exploration of current research on a range of topics including visual recognition, audition and speech, natural language understanding, robotics and motor control, cognitive development, social cognition, machine learning and Bayesian inference, and visual and spatial memory.
 These topics are organized into curricular units that are somewhat independent, allowing flexibility in the order and extent to which the topics are studied.
 Resources are also provided to support hands-on computer activities to study methods of modeling and data analysis in greater depth.

 The materials in this open-licensed OCW resource come from the 2015 version of the Brains, Minds and Machines Summer Course.
-Additional materials, including from later years, are at the {{% resource_link "f3d4ab4e-cc1f-421b-b88c-c10b856c9802" "Brains, Minds and Machines Summer Course" %}} website.
+Additional materials, including from later years, are at the [Brains, Minds and Machines Summer Course](http://cbmm.mit.edu/summer-school) website.

 Prerequisites and Preparation
 -----------------------------